Substance

 You're not alone.
 Change is possible.

-Counselling for substance dependence provides a safe, non-judgmental space to explore the factors contributing to substance use and its impact on your life and relationships.
+Our counselling for substance dependence provides a safe, non-judgmental space to explore the factors contributing to substance use and its impact on your life and relationships.

-Through tailored support, you’ll develop practical strategies to manage cravings, cope with triggers, and make healthier choices.
-Counselling can also help address underlying emotional or psychological issues, strengthen motivation for change, and rebuild confidence and resilience.
+Through individually tailored support, you’ll develop practical strategies to manage cravings, cope with triggers, and make healthier choices.
+Counselling will also help address underlying emotional or psychological issues, strengthen motivation for change, and rebuild confidence and resilience.
 Whether you’re seeking to reduce use, maintain sobriety, or prevent relapse, professional support can guide you toward lasting, positive change.

 Signs of substance dependence.

-Needing a substance to relax or cope
+Needing a substance to relax or cope with stress

-Conflicts at home about your use
+Conflict at home about your use

 Minimising the impact on others